 Additionally, it is Fraud if a player (or teammate) notices an offense in his or her match and does not immediately call attention to it.
+A player who intentionally forgets triggers he or she controls is guilty of Fraud, even if the trigger is a lapsing ability.
+However, ignoring opponent's missed triggers is not Fraud.

 A player must be aware that he or she has committed an error in representation in order for the infraction to be Fraud.
-For example, a player targeting a black creature with Terror has not committed Fraud if he or she forgot that Terror can not target black creatures, even though the action (playing Terror) was intentional and illegal.
+For example, a player targeting a black creature with Terror has not committed Fraud if he or she forgot that Terror can't target black creatures, even though the action (casting Terror) was intentional and illegal.
 It is Fraud if a judge believes he or she was aware and hoping that his or her opponent would miss it.